Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 You realise you don't entirely know.

 The pitch deck outlined a 12-month roadmap for AI transformation.
-The conversations with the platform CEO were full of phrases like "operational integration", "technology deployment", and "synergy capture."
+The conversations with the platform CEO were full of phrases like "operational integration" and "technology deployment" and "synergy capture."
 But what does that actually mean for Monday morning?
 How will you spend the next six months?
 Will your best people still be there at the end of it?

 This chapter is about the reality of post-close integration—the timeline nobody shows you in the LOI, the technology rollout that takes longer than anyone admits, and how to survive the transition without losing your team, your clients, or your sanity.